feng-zhang0712/mole/2025/english/support-worker-interview.md

 I don’t have direct experience with clients from different culture backgrounds, but if I have a chance to work with them, I'll follow these steps.

 - Before starting the care, I'll check the client’s care plan for cultural, language, or religious needs.
-If the plan is incomplete, I'll seek general knowledge about their backgrounds and preferences.
+If the plan is incomplete, I'll seek general knowledge about their preferences.
 - I'll listen patiently and communicate effectively with the client.
 I'll never assume their needs based on their cultural backgrounds.
 I'll ask open-ended questions to encourage them to share their specific needs.
 For example, "How do you prefer to receive your personal care?"
 - I'll use their feedback to adjust the care I deliver.
-This might mean modifying meal choices, ensuring privacy for prayer, or respecting their preference for a male or female carer..
+This might mean modifying meal choices, ensuring privacy for prayer, or respecting their preference for a male or female carer.
 - I'll document the client's specific needs and adaptations.
-If a language barrier creates a safety risk or if I have any concerns, I'll report it to my supervisor.
+If I have any concerns, I'll report it to my supervisor.
 This ensures the whole team provides consistent and safe support.

 ### What would you do if a client refuses your service?